-The regional competition was conceived in 2009 by students and staff of Whitchurch High School

-	(Cardiff) and Geological Society representative Paul Maliphant of global engineering, development

-	and management consultants Mott MacDonald.
-Paul is a former Vice President of the Geological Society

-	and a member of the School of Earth and Ocean Sciences’ External Advisory Board.
+The regional competition was conceived in 2009 by students and staff of Whitchurch High School (Cardiff) and Geological Society representative Paul Maliphant of global engineering, development and management consultants Mott MacDonald.
+Paul is a former Vice President of the Geological Society and a member of the School of Earth and Environmental Sciences’ External Advisory Board.

-	In 2012, the regional challenge between Welsh secondary schools, acclaimed for its educational value

-	and students’ enjoyment, inspired the first National Schools Geology Challenge Final, which was held

-	in London between winners of regional heats.
+In 2012, the regional challenge between Welsh secondary schools, acclaimed for its educational value and students’ enjoyment, inspired the first National Schools Geology Challenge Final, which was held in London between winners of regional heats.

 To celebrate its 10th anniversary, the South Wales Schools Geology Challenge at Cardiff University has been expanded to include a Triple Junction Challenge, an Early Career Geologist Challenge and an Eminent Geologist Balloon Debate.
 The event will bring together secondary school students and teachers with university students and lecturers and representatives of the geoscience industry.